advapplab/kelly_publisher/README.md

 * Machine Host in the current machine on windows 10 should be static IP address `192.168.0.104`

 # Sensor

+* Signal Received
 In the while loop, you can find ` if recv == 'x':`.
 It means we received a signal called `'x'` from the sensor when detection.

+* Timeout Restart
+To prevent the connected error's problem.
+So when didn't detect over 60 seconds, it will restart the program to reconnect.